pandaslaw/text-summarization/README.md

 > ./run-all.cmd

+## Database Setup

+The project uses PostgreSQL as its database.
+To set up the database and tables:

+1. Make sure PostgreSQL is installed and running
+2. Navigate to the `sql` directory
+3. Run `setup_database.bat`

+The setup script will:
+- Try to read database credentials from your `.env` file
+- If not found, prompt you for the necessary information
+- Create the database and all required tables
+- Set up proper indexes and permissions

+You can set the following environment variables before running the script to avoid prompts:
+- `DB_USER`: PostgreSQL username (default: postgres)
+- `DB_PASSWORD`: PostgreSQL password
+- `DB_HOST`: PostgreSQL host (default: localhost)
+- `DB_PORT`: PostgreSQL port (default: 5432)

+Alternatively, ensure these values are set in your `.env` file.

 ### Docker
 To run web app using Docker:
 > docker build -t python-docker-image .
 > docker run python-docker-image